the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit01/labs/lab0_lists/_index.md

 ---

 # Lists
-In this mini lab, we will learn about lists, a useful data structure.
+In this lab, we will learn about lists, a useful data structure.

 ## A. What is a list?